kripod/css-homogenizer/README.md

     Please refer to your framework’s guidelines for importing CSS files at the top level.
 Plain `<link>` tags may also be used, but be aware of the [performance costs](https://csswizardry.com/2018/11/css-and-network-performance/).

-## What's included?
+## What’s included?

 ### [`reset.css`](./reset.css)

-Nullifies spacings, borders and several typography-related settings:
+Nullifies spacings, borders and several typography-related settings.

-- The default line height is reduced to match each element's own font size.
+- Line heights are matched up with font sizes.
 - Heading (`h1`–`h6`), `th` and `address` elements inherit their font properties and text alignment from parents.
 - List (`ul`, `ol`, `menu`) and `a` elements are unstyled to promote proper HTML semantics over misleading visuals.
 - Form controls are unstyled to cater for overrides.